Overview

 - Surface sizes and positions detected in AR

-This covers location data primarily for outdoor augmented reality experiences
+Covers location data primarily for outdoor augmented reality experiences.

 - Compass direction